Why We Advocate

 Part of the National PTA’s threefold mission is to speak on behalf of all children and youth before governmental bodies and other organizations.
 For over 100 years, PTA volunteers have used their time, energy, experience and knowledge to bring about changes in laws, policies and programs for the benefit of children.
 (Learn more about Our History)

-In order to maintain a nonprofit status under federal rules, the Georgia PTA is nonpartisan and works to direct its efforts at members of both political parties in order to enact change.
-When PTA officers or lobbyists participate in legislative activities that educate lawmakers about officially adopted PTA positions, or support a particular piece of legislation that is in agreement with the PTA Legislative Program, it is done on a strictly nonpartisan basis.
+In order to maintain a nonprofit status under federal rules, the Georgia PTA is nonpartisan.
+When PTA officers or members participate in legislative activities to educate lawmakers on officially adopted PTA positions, or advocate for or against specific legislation, it is done on a strictly nonpartisan basis.

 What is Advocacy?